After years of waiting for Netflix’s Knights of Sidonia Season 3, the anime sequel has finally been confirmed — but it’s a Knights of Sidonia movie!

 However, since the film is essentially a retelling of the manga’s ending that introduces new plot elements, it could be heralded as a better ending than the original.
 We’ll have to wait and watch how it turns out.

-Knights of Sidonia: The Star Where Love is Spun move spoilers (plot summary/synopsis)
+Knights of Sidonia: Love Woven in the Stars movie spoilers (plot summary/synopsis)

 Note: These spoilers assume that the Knights of Sidonia movie will keep the same general framework as the manga’s ending.